South Dakota e-commerce sale tax fight reaches U.S. Supreme Court

 South Dakota depends more than most states on sales taxes because it is one of nine that do not have a state income tax.
 South Dakota projects its revenue losses because of online sales that do not collect state taxes at around $50 million annually, while its opponents in the case estimate it as less than half that figure.

 Major retailers that have brick-and-mortar stores, and therefore already collect taxes, are represented by industry groups that back South Dakota.
-The National Retail Federation, which supports the state, has a membership list that includes Walmart Inc<WMT.N> and Target Corp<TGT.N>, as well as Amazon.
+The National Retail Federation, which supports the state, has a membership list that includes Walmart Inc and Target Corp, as well as Amazon.

 Stephanie Martz, the federation's general counsel, said in an interview the case gives the Supreme Court a chance to adapt the law to new circumstances prompted by the rise of internet shopping.